ECMWFCode4Earth/Elefridge.jl/README.md

 and therefore bound in the compressed array.

-Comparing different levels of precision for round+lossless with zfp shows that zfp in general achieves about 3-4 times higher compression ratios in the case of ozone (Fig. 7).
-Round+lossless provides reasonably small errors for compression factors of 12, whereas zfp achieves a factor 53 at similar precision.
+Comparing different levels of precision for round+lossless with zfp shows that zfp in general achieves significantly higher compression ratios in the case of ozone (Fig. 8).
+Round+lossless provides reasonably small errors for compression factors of 17 at 5 significant bits retained, whereas zfp achieves a factor of 28.

 ![](https://github.com/esowc/Elefridge.jl/blob/master/maps/zfp_lossless_o3_85.png)
-**Figure 8.** Compression of ozone (O3) at different levels of precision with (a) round+lossless and (b) zfp compression.
-The retained 23,7,5,3,1,0 significant bits corresponds to retaining 100%, 99.9%, 99%, 95%, 82% and 71% of real information, respectively.
-Only one vertical level in the high troposphere (model level 85) is shown, but compression factors include all vertical levels.
+**Figure 8.** Compression of ozone (O3) at different levels of precision with (a) round+lossless (Zstandard level 22) and (b) zfp compression.
+The retained 23,7,5,3,1,0 significant bits correspond to retaining 100%, 99.9%, 99%, 95%, 82% and 71% of real information, respectively.
+Only one vertical level at an altitude of about 8km is shown, but compression factors include all vertical levels and are relative to the dataset on a regular latitude-longitude grid.

-Applying zfp compression with precision levels as informed by the bitwise information contents to the entire CAMS data set, an overall compression factor of 23 is achieved.
+Applying zfp compression with precision levels as informed by the bitwise information contents to the entire CAMS data set, an overall compression factor of 24 is achieved.
-Some variables, such as ozone, are highly compressible, whereas many others can only be compressed to about 16-25x.

 # Conclusion: A roadmap for atmospheric data compression